ssbsukirat/medicine/Infections/Syndromes/Infective endocarditis.md

         - TAVR with large stents
         - Intracardiac complications
     - TEE may give false negative in 6-18% confirmed cases especially TAVR-PVE
-    - Negative TEE if IE is likely
+    - Negative TEE if IE is likely -- repeat after 7-10 days
+    - TEE can be augmented with 3-D TEE for
+        - PVE,
+        - CIED-IE
+        - Intracardiac fistulae
+        - Intracardiac